by Texas Homesteader ~

 Serving Our Carnitas Tacos

 Anyway, after my taco shells are ready, the meat mixture is hot & ready too.
 I simply call RancherMan to the table for supper.
-Oh make no mistake the calling is easy, he’s been hovering around the kitchen licking his lips all along!
+Oh make no mistake the calling is easy, he’s been hovering around the kitchen smacking his lips all along!

 We take a couple of crispy shells and fill ’em to our heart’s desire with the Carnitas Taco meat.
 Typically that’s all it needs for us – no lettuce or cheese.
 No sauce of any kind.
 Just plain, simple, delicious Carnitas Tacos.
 Of course you can add those garnishments if you like.